muhammedkayag/TryHackMe-Blog-WriteUp/blog.md

 then we see in results only two ports are open.
-After some research we find out there is no vulnerablity for the services with this verisons.
+After some research we find out there is no vulnerablity for the services with this versions.
 So we continue enumaration on port 80 with gobuster: